Daniel200273/WASA-project/TESTING_GUIDE.md

 # ✅ Quick health check (this endpoint is working)
 curl -s http://localhost:3000/liveness && echo "✅ Server is running" || echo "❌ Server is not running"

-# Kill any existing server if needed
+# Kill any existing server if needed (use graceful shutdown)
-pkill webapi
+pkill -SIGTERM webapi
 ```

 ### Database Initialization